 - PREPARATION: Preheat oven to 325 degrees Fahrenheit.
 Place oven rack at center.
 Strain the pumpkin by spooning it into a paper towel-lined fine mesh colander and pressing out excess liquid by running a rubber spatula or large spoon across the pumpkin a time or two.
 Set aside.

 - CRUST: In a medium bowl, whisk together the graham cracker crumbs, 1/4 cup of the chopped pecans, sugar, ginger, cinnamon, allspice, salt, pepper, and cayenne pepper.
 Stir in melted butter until well-blended.
 Spoon into a 9-inch springform pan and press evenly across bottom and up at least ½-inch on the sides.
 Sprinkle the remaining 1/4 cup chopped pecans over the bottom of the crust.
-Refrigerate.
+Refrigerate while you make the filling.
 (Can do this is the food processor, but be careful not to over-process as the nuts are easily chopped too finely.)

 - FILLING: In a food processor fitted with a S-blade or an electric mixer fitted with the flat beater, pulse or beat the cream cheese until smooth.
 Add the lemon juice, vanilla extract, almond extract, sugar, salt, cinnamon, ginger, cloves, and nutmeg and pulse or mix well.
 Spoon or scrape in the strained pumpkin and pulse or mix well.
 Add the eggs one at a time, mixing briefly after each addition.
 Stir in cream.